Sanofi dengue vaccine promising but questions remain

 Nearly half the world's population is at risk of contracting dengue fever - also known as "breakbone fever" because of the severe pain it can cause.
 The disease infects some 100 million people each year, according to the World Health Organization, and some experts put the number at triple that level.

-Most patients survive dengue but it kills an estimated 20,000 people each year, many of them children, and causes one hospitalization every minute around the globe.
+Most patients survive dengue but it kills an estimated 20,000 people each year, many of them children, and causes one hospitalisation every minute around the globe.

 Sanofi has invested over 1.3 billion euros ($1.77 billion) in the past 20 years in developing the vaccine, which is several years ahead of potential competitors, and has built a dedicated factory near Lyon in southern France with capacity to produce 100 million doses a year.